• Level of education

 Objectives

-Provide fundamental mathematical tools for numerical physics.
-Solve variational or integral equations by finite element methods.
-Solve diffraction problems by the discrete dipole method.
+Provide fundamental mathematical tools for computational physics.
+Solve variational or integral equations using finite element methods.
+Solve diffraction problems using the discrete dipole method.

 Read more